jchgu/elec-tweet-sentiment/README.md

 Download `ElecTweetID.csv`.
 Load it in Hydrator to access Twitter API and retrieve the original text.
 Save the collected tweets as `Capitol_tweet_0106.csv`.
 Place it and `script.Rmd` in the same folder.
 Run the script to execute all steps in sequence.
 Chunk 37's execution is time-consuming; Skip it if necessary.

 The script is provided in the same folder.
-Run `data/Gu-thesis-script.Rmd` to execute all steps in sequence.
+Run `script_tweet_sentiment.Rmd` to execute all steps in sequence.

 # Reference